Subtropical cyclone: Naming

 In the north Atlantic basin, subtropical cyclones were initially named from the NATO phonetic alphabet list in the early to mid-1970s.
 In the intervening years of 1975–2001, subtropical storms were either named from the traditional list and still was considered tropical in real-time, or used a separate numbering system instead.
 Between 1992 and 2001, two different numbers were given to subtropical depressions or subtropical storms, one for public use, the other one for NRL and NHC reference.
 For example, Hurricane Karen in 2001 was initially known as Subtropical Storm One as well as AL1301 (or 13L for short).
 In 2002, the NHC began giving numbers to subtropical depressions and names to subtropical storms from the same sequence as tropical cyclones.
 From 2002 onward, Subtropical Depression 13L would be known as Subtropical Depression Thirteen instead.
 Hurricane Gustav of 2002 was the first subtropical storm to receive a name but became tropical shortly after naming.
 Subtropical Storm Nicole from the 2004 Atlantic hurricane season was the first subtropical storm that did not become tropical since the policy change.
 A subtropical storm from the 2005 Atlantic hurricane season also did not become tropical, but was not named since it was not recognized until post-season analysis.

-In the southern Indian Ocean, subtropical cyclones are also named once winds reach tropical storm or gale force.